freenas/freenas-docs/userguide/tn_options.rst

-If a scrub or resilver is in progress when a shutdown is requested, an additional warning will ask you to make sure that you wish to proceed.
+If a scrub or resilver is in progress when a shutdown is requested, an additional warning will ask for confirmation to proceed.
 In this case, it is recommended to :guilabel:`Cancel` the shutdown request and to periodically run :command:`zpool status` from `Shell`_ until it is verified that the scrub or resilver process is complete.
 Once complete, the shutdown request can be re-issued.

+On High Availability (HA) systems with :ref:`Failover`, an additional checkbox is provided to shut down the standby node.

 Click the :guilabel:`Cancel` button to cancel the shutdown request.
 Otherwise, click the :guilabel:`Shutdown` button to halt the system.